jwilson529/SummarAIze/README.txt

 After installation and activation:
 1. Go to the SummarAIze settings page and enter your OpenAI API key.
-2. Choose your preferred display options (position, style, etc.).
+2. Choose your preferred display options (position, style, list type, etc.).
 3. Create or edit a post/page.
 4. Use the SummarAIze button in the editor to generate key points.
 5. Publish or update your content to see the summarized points on your site.